 There was also a vertical tunnel with ladder rungs leading to an escape hatch – which I guess is also locked.
 I need to try to find that hatch.

-The whole place was amazing and I’d recommend a visit – just don’t know when you can visit!
+The whole place was amazing and I’d recommend a visit.
+And while you’re in the area, you can visit R2-D2.

 *The largest shelter is in Bryksova street in Prague 14, with space for almost three thousand people.